-The value of the Renminbi against the U.S. dollar and other currencies may fluctuate and is affected by, among other things, changes in China's political and economic conditions.
-The conversion of Renminbi into foreign currencies, including U.S. dollars, is based on rates set by the People's Bank of China.
-The PRC government allowed the Renminbi to appreciate by more than 20% against the U.S. dollar between July 2005 and July 2008.
+The value of the Renminbi against the U.S. dollar and other currencies is affected by changes in China's political and economic conditions and by China's foreign exchange policies, among other things.
+In July 2005, the PRC government changed its decades-old policy of pegging the value of the Renminbi to the U.S. dollar, and the Renminbi appreciated more than 20% against the U.S. dollar over the following three years.
 Between July 2008 and June 2010, this appreciation halted and the exchange rate between the Renminbi and the U.S. dollar remained within a narrow band.
-Since June 2010, the PRC government has allowed the Renminbi to appreciate slowly against the U.S. dollar again, though there have been periods when the U.S. dollar has appreciated against the Renminbi as well.
+After June 2010, the Renminbi began to appreciate against the U.S. dollar again, although there have been some periods when it has lost value against the U.S. dollar, as it did for example during 2014.
 It is difficult to predict how market forces or PRC or U.S. government policy may impact the exchange rate between the Renminbi and the U.S. dollar in the future.
-The Renminbi appreciated by 2.5% against the U.S. dollar in 2013.
 There still remains significant international pressure on the Chinese government to adopt a substantial liberalization of its currency policy, which could result in further appreciation in the value of the Renminbi against the U.S. dollar.

 To the extent that we need to convert U.S. dollars we received from overseas offering into Renminbi for our operations, appreciation of the Renminbi against the U.S. dollar would have an adverse effect on the Renminbi amount we receive from the conversion.
-As of December 31, 2013, we had an RMB or HKD denominated cash balance of US\$166.7 million and a U.S. dollar denominated cash balance of US\$29.4 million.
-Assuming we had converted the U.S. dollar denominated cash balance of US\$29.4 million as of December 31, 2013 into RMB at the exchange rate of US\$1.00 for RMB6.0537 as of December 31, 2013, this cash balance would have been RMB177.9 million.
+As of December 31, 2014, we had an RMB or Hong Kong dollar or New Taiwan dollar denominated cash balance of US\$238.6 million and a U.S. dollar denominated cash balance of US\$43.5 million.
+Assuming we had converted the U.S. dollar denominated cash balance of US\$43.5 million as of December 31, 2014 into RMB at the exchange rate of US\$1.00 for RMB6.2046 as of December 31, 2014, this cash balance would have been RMB269.8 million.
 Conversely, if we decide to convert our RMB into U.S. dollars for the purpose of making payments for dividends on our ordinary shares or ADSs or for other business purposes, appreciation of the U.S. dollar against the RMB would have a negative effect on the U.S. dollar amount available to us.
 We have not used any forward contracts or currency borrowings to hedge our exposure to foreign currency exchange risk.